-You usually do not have any symptoms in this stage.
-At this point in time, the site where the calcification tend to develop undergo cellular changes that predispose the tissues to developing calcium deposits.
+You usually do not have any symptoms at this stage.
+At this point in time, the site where the calcification tends to develop undergo cellular changes that predispose the tissues to develop calcium deposits.

 During this stage, the calcium is excreted from cells and then coalesces into calcium deposits.
 When seen, the calcium looks chalky, it is not a solid piece of bone.
 Once the calcification has formed, a so-called resting phase begins, this is not a painful period and may last a varied length of time.
 After the resting phase, a resorptive phase begins--this is the most painful phase of calcific tendonitis.
 During this resorptive phase, the calcium deposit looks something like toothpaste.

 This is usually a painless stage as the calcium deposit disappears and is replaced by more normal appearing rotator cuff tendon.

 Patients usually seek treatment during the painful resorptive phase of the calcific stage, but some patients have the deposits found incidentally as part of their evaluation impingement syndrome, usually on X-ray.

 What is Rotator Cuff Impingement Syndrome?

 Impingement (impact on bone into rotator cuff tendon or bursa) should not occur during normal shoulder function.

 When it does happen, the rotator cuff tendon becomes inflamed and swollen, a condition called rotator cuff tendonitis.

 Likewise, if the bursa becomes inflamed, shoulder bursitis will develop.
 These conditions can co-exist or be present independently.